ravenusmc/Everest_Study/readme.md

 3. build a website
 4. build graphs on website

 There was one graph that I made that I decided not to have in the final project.
 It will be found with commented out code.
+I do not believe that I'll ever be adding it back.

 # Getting started
 ### Installing